asoronow/belljar/README.md

 # Compatability

-Bell Jar's goal is be built on any platform, however, due to current dependency issues within the python enviornment it is not possible to build on arm64 based machines.
-We're working to resolve the issue but in the meantime know that the install will fail in that case.
-Prebuilt binaries are also only available for windows.
-All other users run from source for the time being.
+Bell Jar's goal is be built on any platform, as such we provide release binaries for all platforms we can test.
+If you do not see your OS then please build from source using the provided instructions.

+# Usage

+See the belljar_guide.pdf included in the repository for a detailed set of instructions on how to run the program with our sample dataset.
+It also includes a guide to each individual tool.

 # Install